 In late 2019, Stax announced plans to reissue Victim of the Joke for the first time, which gave me an in: I pitched interviewing Porter about Sam & Dave, but also mentioned that if he just wanted to talk to me about Victim of the Joke, I’d be honored to do so.
 He said yes to doing the whole interview, and eventually, more than half of our time together was devoted to talking about Victim Of The Joke.

-So, I’m in Memphis recording interviews for this season of the podcast (which you can only ever here if you bought our box set...sorry!), and I have some downtime.
+So, I’m in Memphis recording interviews for this season of the podcast (which you can listen to here), and I have some downtime.
 I decide to head to Shangri-La Records (which is the best record store in Tennessee) and as I’m sitting in the parking lot about to go in, I check my email, and finalize the time and place for my interview the next day with Mr. Porter.
 Fortuitous timing, since Victim of the Joke was also finally going to be reissued on November 1, the day of our interview, so at least there was a news peg as well.

 I’m digging through the crates at Shangri-La, in their special Memphis Music section, when I flip through the Stax Records section, not finding much I don’t have, when I see Porter in his clown outfit.
 A well-loved copy of Victim of the Joke, staring out back at me.
 I almost dropped it, I was so excited.
 I couldn’t believe it.
 It’s that feeling that keeps most of us going to record stores when Discogs and online retailers exist, I think.
 I buy the record and go back to my Airbnb, where I discover something crazy inside the sleeve — more on what that was during the interview.